top of page

 Native Son's most recent release, "The Land," is a rallying cry that echoes the injustices of Black Legacy Farmers at the hands of the USDA and is part of an ongoing partnership with The Acres of Ancestry Initiative/Black Agrarian Fund and The Black Farmers Appeal: Cancel Pigford Debt Campaign.
 As a part of the ongoing collaboration, Native Son screened "Restoration: A Concert Film" on Juneteenth 2020.
 In the fall, "Restoration" was also released for a limited-time viewing to coincide with the Justice for Black Farmers Act of 2020, introduced by U.S. Senators Cory Booker, Elizabeth Warren, and Kirsten Gillibrand on November 30th.
 To date, "Restoration" has been screened at the Pan African Film Festival, WorldFest-Houston International Film Festival, Seattle Black Film Festival, Reel Sisters of the Diaspora Film Festival & Lecture Series, Nevada City Film Festival, Rhode Island Black Film Festival, Las Vegas Black Film Festival, Nice International Film Festival, and more.

 The U.S. Water Alliance recognized Benny Starr's commitment to the creative and artistic process by welcoming him as their inaugural One Water Artist-in-Residence in October 2020.
 Through his 18-month residency and subsequent tenure as Senior Fellow of Arts & Culture, Benny infused arts and cultural strategies into thinking, problem-solving, and programming.
 He was named one of Grist's 50 Fixers of 2021, a list that includes emerging leaders in climate, sustainability, and equity who are creating change nationwide.
+He currently serves as a Creative Strategist for Communities First Fund, utilizing creative and cultural practices to help harness the power needed to capitalize on this moment of federal investment and cross-sector collaboration.
 In 2023, Benny launched Watercolor Creative, an umbrella for artistic projects, creative strategy, and social practice work with creators, communities, and equity-centered partners, furthering his mission to use creativity for justice and kinship.

 bottom of page